 Please disable Ad-Block on this site if you are unable to see the banner above

-Unfortunately, Americas Cardroom have been getting hammered by DDOS attacks for the past several months.
+Unfortunately, Americas Cardroom have gotten hammered by DDOS attacks in the past, and they are not a regulated site (but they have been around since 2002, and when you consider that every major poker scandal has happened on regulated sites, whether or not a site is regulated seems pretty meaningless).
 Luckily, Redbet Poker offers even better rakeback rewards, as well as low rake and fees.
 Even without an amazing rake race, they are a very close 2nd to Americas Cardroom for most of our poker site rankings.
 Redbet are an especially good site for Europeans since their primary currency for games is the Euro.

 At first glance, our rakeback comparison table makes the new Stars Rewards program look just awful.
 Each red cell is a Stars Reward that offers less equivalent rakeback than the old Supernova program, and there's an abundance of red cells!
 However, the table is not a good representation of population.
 That is, there are far more players in the "$0 - $200" category than there are in the "$30K - $100K" or "$100K+" categories.
-Even the most profitable player who generates less than $200/year in rake and fees is better off with the new Stars Rewards program.
+However, regardless of the amount you rake, if you are a winning player, you are earning far less with Stars Rewards than you did with the Supernova program.

 PokerStars and Full Tilt have always been industry leaders, so is this new style of rewards program going to be adopted by other online poker sites as well?
 To answer that question, we first need to understand the advantages of each system to the site.